ethxn2021/Escape-The-Ghosts/README.md

 Video Game Development

-University of Kent - Etha Williams
+University of Kent - Ethan Williams

 Description: A game where the goal is to reach 30 points without dying.
 There are 5 collectibles/powerups in the game